cjsmeele/CNSParser/README.md

 used on both sides of the section header.

 ### Notes on access level inheritance

-The list of allowed access levels is the only attribute that can be inherited by sections and parameters.

 When specifying the allowed access levels for a section or parameter, there are four attributes that can be given: